tinof/ponyclub-desktop-nextjs/.trae/rules/project_rules.md

 ### Tools NOT Needed for This Stack

-- **Package Documentation MCP**: Redundant with Context7, which provides better curated docs
+- **Package Documentation MCP**: Redundant with docfork, which provides better curated docs
 - Language-specific doc tools are less useful for web development workflows

+## Project Context Workflow

+1. **Context acquisition (MANDATORY).** At the start of every task or conversation, read `.ai/PROJECT.MD`.
+Confirm in one short sentence that you’ve read it.

+2. **Referential context.** Use other `.ai/*` files on demand:

+   - `CONVENTIONS.MD` – coding patterns
+   - `STACK.MD` – dependency versions
+   - `COMMANDS.MD` – common CLI workflows

+3. **Initialisation (if `.ai/*` missing).** Ask targeted questions to create `PROJECT, CONVENTIONS, STACK, COMMANDS`.
+Provide file content in markdown blocks; user will save them.

+4. **Maintenance.** When asked to “update project memory”, instruct the user which `.ai/*` file to edit.
+Never modify these files directly yourself.

 ## Code Style and Structure